Professors...Incorporate the iOme Challenge into Your Classroom or Club!

 - Visit the Annual Challenge to see this year’s essay challenge and information about the contest as soon as it becomes available.

-- Download the iOme announcement and discuss with your students.
+- Download the iOme Intro Flyer and the iOme Announcement and discuss with your students.

 - Have students register their team (or themselves if they are working alone) here: iOme Sign-up